Telehealth in Vermont

 Want an introduction in podcast format?
 Check out Policy in Plainer English Season Two - Telehealth in the Time of COVID-19

 Telehealth covers a broad range of tools that allow providers and patients to communicate without being in the same place.
 One particular form received a lot of attention during COVID-19; replacing in-person office visits with visits done over a video conferencing platform, something like Zoom.
-That’s. . . really a small piece of it, outside of pandemic times that form of telehealth wasn’t even considered terribly interesting.
-Telehealth includes everything from using apps to monitor chronic conditions to connecting rural emergency departments with larger teams working in a remote tele-command center (even the New Yorker noticed).
+That’s. . . really a small piece of it, before pandemic times that form of telehealth wasn’t even considered terribly interesting.
+Telehealth includes everything from using common devices like a FitBit to develop healthy habits up through connecting rural emergency departments with larger teams working in a remote tele-command center (even the New Yorker noticed).

 This toolkit is focused on the basics of telehealth entering, and exiting, the COVID-19 public health emergency (PHE) so we won’t get too far afield.
 It bears noting, however, that we’re addressing one aspect of telehealth and not the whole thing.